VISHWA-ARUMUGAM-K/Mallow_task/README.md

 This is the completed Project for Assignment

-## ACCESSIBILITY

-- UserList page and Login page will have focus on search function on load

 ## FUNCTIONALITY

 - Pagination works for both normal list and filtered List accordingly
+- All modal page will have focus on search function on load